geolffrey/financier/README.md

 Calculate the average of all the returns.
 This new average is both returned and stored in `Stock.average`.

-It is only necesarry to call this function if you are adding returns in bulk.
+It is only necessary to call this function if you are adding returns in bulk.

 ```js
 function randomValue() {